saucelabs/sauce-docs/docs/headless.md

 ---
 id: headless
-title: Sauce Labs Headless Testing
+title: Sauce Headless Testing in the Cross-Browser Cloud
 sidebar_label: Headless Testing
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Sauce Headless is a container-based, lightweight, and scalable infrastructure solution for testing web apps on headless Chrome and Firefox browsers in our virtual device cloud.
-Test early in your development cycle on headless browsers to fast pass/fail data on early pipeline component tests, sanity checks, and pull request tests.
+Test early in your development cycle on headless browsers to get fast pass/fail data on early pipeline component tests, sanity checks, and pull request tests.

 There are a few key differences between setting up Sauce Headless tests versus setting up other [Sauce Labs automated web app tests](https://wiki.saucelabs.com/pages/viewpage.action?pageId=80415923), as described below.